Content Overview

 - Dehydration: Dry air and salty foods can worsen dehydration, leading to discomfort, fatigue, and headaches.

-- Excess salt and sugar: To boost flavor, airlines often increase the amount of salt and sugar in meals, which raises the risk of high blood pressure, cardiovascular issues, and even diabetes or obesity with frequent consumption.
+- Excess salt and sugar: To boost flavour, airlines often increase the amount of salt and sugar in meals, which, when consumed frequently, raises the risk of high blood pressure, cardiovascular issues, and even diabetes or obesity.

 The solution: Humidifier Onboard for healthier, tastier flights